-The MPO should amend its development ordinance to strengthen existing requirements for shower and locker facilities based on employment densities.
+The MPO must amend its development ordinances to strengthen existing requirements for shower and locker facilities based on employment/student densities.
 For employees who are considering bicycling to work, such facilities make it possible to shower and change into work clothes after the commute.